Second Order Backward Stochastic Differential Equations with Quadratic Growth: Introduction

-In this paper, we propose two very different methods to prove the wellposedness in the $2$BSDE case.
+The rest of the paper is organized as follows.
 First, we recall some notations in Section \ref{section.0quad} and prove a uniqueness result in Section \ref{uni} by means of a priori estimates and a representation of the solution inspired by the stochastic control theory.
-Then, Section \ref{sec.approx} is devoted to the study of approximation techniques for the problem of existence of a solution.
-We advocate that since we are working under a family of non-dominated probability measures, the monotone or dominated convergence theorem may fail.
-This is a major problem, and we spend some time explaining why, in general, the classical methods using exponential changes fail for 2BSDEs.
-Nonetheless, using very recent results of Briand and Elie \cite{be}, we are able to show a first existence result using an approximation method.
-Then in Section \ref{section.1quad}, we use a completely different method introduced by Soner, Touzi and Zhang \cite{stz} to construct the solution to the quadratic $2$BSDE path by path.
-Next, we use these results in Section \ref{sec.ex} to study an application of 2BSDEs with quadratic growth to robust risk-sensitive control problems.
+Section \ref{sec.pure} is devoted to the study of purely quadratic 2BSDEs and robust risk-sensitive control problems.
+Next, in Section \ref{sec.approx}, we consider and discuss approximation techniques for the problem of existence of a solution.
+Then, in Section \ref{section.1quad}, we use a completely different method introduced by Soner, Touzi and Zhang \cite{stz} to construct the solution to the quadratic $2$BSDE path by path.
 Finally, in Section \ref{section.3quad}, we extend the results of Soner, Touzi and Zhang \cite{stz} on the connections between fully non-linear PDEs and $2$BSDEs to the quadratic case.